polished85/headwireCMS/README.md

 A collection of components that can be used during authoring.

 ### Component Engine
 Takes the state object as an input.
-Cross references components defined in state object with components in the component library and renders them into the layout.
+Cross references components defined in *layout.components* (from the state object) with components in the component library and renders them into the layout.

 ### Actions
 Actions are functions that update the state object.
 This is the only way to update state.